akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 there is no longer the single writer principle as there is with a normal `EventSourcedBehavior`.

 The state of a replicated `EventSourcedBehavior` is **eventually consistent**.
-Event replication may be delayed due to network partitions and outages and the event handler and those reading the state must be designed to handle this.
+Event replication may be delayed due to network partitions and outages, which means that the event handler and those reading the state must be designed to handle this.

-To be able to use Replicated Event Sourcing the journal and snapshot store used is required to have specific support for the metadata that the replication needs (see @ref[Journal Support](#journal-support))
+To be able to use Replicated Event Sourcing the journal and snapshot store used is required to have specific support for the metadata that the replication needs (see @ref[Journal Support](#journal-support)).

 ## Relaxing the single writer principle for availability

 Taking the example of using Replicated Event Sourcing to run a replica per data center.

-When there is no network partitions and no concurrent writes the events stored by a `EventSourcedBehavior` at one replica can be replicated and consumed by another (corresponding) replica in another data center without any concerns.
+When there is no network partitions and no concurrent writes the events stored by an `EventSourcedBehavior` at one replica can be replicated and consumed by another (corresponding) replica in another data center without any concerns.
 Such replicated events can simply be applied to the local state.

 ![images/replicated-events1.png](images/replicated-events1.png)